run-ai/docs/docs/Researcher/cli-reference/new-cli/runai.md

 Enter your user name and password and login.

 You can then return to the terminal window to use the CLI.

+### Set the default cluster

+When you only have one cluster connected to the tenant, it will be set as default cluster when you first login.

+When there are multiple clusters, you can select the cluster you want to set as default by running the following:

+`runai cluster set --name <CLUSTER NAME>`

+To find the desired cluster name run:

+`runai cluster list`

+### Set a default project

+!!!
+Recommendation
+    Setting a default working project to, allows you to easily submit workloads without mentioning the project name in every command.

+`runai project set --name=<project_name>`

+If successful the following message will return:

+`project <project name> configured successfully`

+To see the current configuration run:

+`runai config generate --json`

 ### Options